 Tara M. Sullivan

-Dr. Sullivan has also bridged a knowledge gap in the field of KM by developing frameworks to guide KM program design, implementation and evaluation and by exploring the contribution that KM makes to strengthening health systems and improving health outcomes.
-Dr. Sullivan also has investigated factors that influence the provision of quality of care in international FP/RH programs.
-She has lived and worked in Botswana and Thailand near the Thailand-Burma border and speaks conversational Setswana.
-Dr. Sullivan holds degrees from Cornell University (BS, 1988) and Tulane University School of Public Health and Tropical Medicine (MPH 1997; PhD 2001).
+Tara has bridged a knowledge gap in the field of KM by developing frameworks and guides for KM program design, implementation and monitoring and evaluation and by exploring the contribution that KM makes to strengthening health systems and improving health outcomes.
+Her research has examined knowledge needs at multiple levels of the health system and has investigated how social factors (social capital, social networks, social learning) contribute to knowledge sharing outcomes.
+Tara also has researched factors that influence the provision of quality of care in global FP/RH programs.
+She has lived and worked in Botswana and Thailand and holds degrees from Cornell University (BS) and Tulane University School of Public Health and Tropical Medicine (PhD, MPH).